 Oct 25, 2023 | Flooring Canada

-With some careful planning and a creative, exciting design process, you can add a splash of character and claim precious wall space with an eye-catching backsplash that’s as functional as it is fashionable.
+With some careful planning and a creative, exciting design process, you can add a splash of character and claim precious wall space with an eye-catching backsplash that’s as functional and durable as it is fashionable.

 Here are some tips to keep in mind when shopping for a backsplash:

 In spaces where you want to try an unconventional approach to shaping a space with tiling, or rein in the effect, try using clearly defined borders.
-This can create a sort of rail for the eye to follow to contain the tile material and to ensure tiles are placed at an even level in the actual tiling process.
+This can create visual interest and a sort of rail for the eye to follow to contain the tile material and to ensure tiles are placed at an even level in the actual tiling process.

 Where exactly should you put backsplash tile in a kitchen, though?
-In general, tile backsplashes will serve as an approach to coloring in the lines of the kitchen’s busiest area, easing anxieties by being a protective barrier while also “wowing” yourself and others as a statement piece for the room.
+In general, tile backsplashes will serve as an approach to colouring in the lines of the kitchen’s busiest area, easing anxieties by being a protective barrier while also “wowing” yourself and others as a statement piece for the room.

 Whether you're looking to revamp your current space or embark on a new home improvement project, understanding the world of backsplash tile is essential.
 To find the perfect fit for you, explore Flooring Canada's tile catalog, where you'll find a wide selection of tile to create the perfect backsplash for your home.

 To delve deeper into the world of interior design, home improvement tips, and the latest trends in flooring and tiling, be sure to visit our design blog.